(I may earn a small commission from the products mentioned in this post.)

 Books, puzzles and games are all great gifts for someone recovering from TKR.
 Everyone loves a great book and you won’t spend a great deal of money.

-Keeping busy helps the recovery time pass more quickly and keeps the patient happier.
+Keeping busy helps the recovery time pass more quickly and keeps the patient happy.

 You will not be stable on your feet immediately after your surgery.
 When you are given the okay to shower (for me it was on day 12 post surgery) you will need some assistance in the shower, I tried taking my walking sticks in the shower but they really did not work well.